* This is the Consumer Version. *

-Treatment differs from person to person.
+Treatment of irritable bowel syndrome differs from person to person.
 If particular foods or types of stress appear to bring on the problem, they should be avoided if possible.
 For most people, especially those who tend to be constipated, regular physical activity helps keep the digestive tract functioning normally.

 Constipation can often be relieved by eating more fiber.
 People with constipation can take a tablespoon of raw bran with plenty of water and other fluids at each meal, or they can take psyllium mucilloid supplements with two glasses of water.
 Increasing the dietary fiber may aggravate flatulence and bloating.
 Occasionally, such flatulence may be reduced by switching to a synthetic fiber preparation (such as methylcellulose).

 Certain laxatives are reasonably safe and often effective for people with constipation.
 Such laxatives include those containing sorbitol, lactulose, or polyethylene glycol, and stimulant laxatives such as those containing bisacodyl or glycerin.
-The laxative lubiprostone and a newer drug called linaclotide may also relieve constipation.
-Rarely, doctors may use tegaserod to relieve constipation that does not respond to other drugs.
+The prescription laxative drugs lubiprostone and linaclotide may also relieve constipation.

-Anticholinergic drugs, such as hyoscyamine, can relieve abdominal pain by blocking spasms of the intestinal muscles but often cause anticholinergic side effects (see Anticholinergic: What Does It Mean?), such as dry mouth, blurred vision, or difficulty urinating.
+Anticholinergic drugs, such as hyoscyamine, can relieve abdominal pain by blocking spasms of the intestinal muscles.
+However, these drugs often cause anticholinergic side effects (see Anticholinergic: What Does It Mean?), such as dry mouth, blurred vision, or difficulty urinating.

 Antidiarrheal drugs, such as diphenoxylate or loperamide, help people with diarrhea.
 Alosetron, which decreases the effects of serotonin (a chemical messenger in the body), may be given to some women whose diarrhea caused by IBS cannot be managed with other drugs.
 However, because it has been associated with increasing the risk of ischemic colitis, its use is restricted.
 Eluxadoline is another drug that may be given to people who have severe diarrhea caused by IBS.

 Probiotics, which are bacteria naturally found in the body that promote the growth of good bacteria, may alleviate IBS symptoms, particularly bloating.
 Aromatic oils, such as oil of peppermint, often help relieve pain caused by cramps in some people.

 Generic NameSelect Brand Names